8 Benefits of Goal Setting

 What are the benefits of goal setting?
 Well, perhaps you are someone who already carefully analyses your situation, sets your goals, then gets on with achieving them.

-Or, perhaps you agree that goal setting is a useful notion but never seem to get around to doing it.
+Or perhaps you agree that goal setting is a useful notion but you never seem to get around to doing it.
 Perhaps worse still, you just don’t see there are any benefits to be had in taking the time and effort to set goals.
 Why bother?

 Firstly, they may help you to address the value of setting goals.
 Secondly, they may prompt you to take action.
 Finally, they may just help you to achieve your goals.